 Gm = maximum gain in the main lobe (dBi)

-φ0 : one half the 3-dB beamwidth = 0.5 27000/10Gm10 degrees
+φ0 = 0.5 27000/10Gm10 degrees, (one half the 3-dB beamwidth)

-φ1 : value of φ when G(φ) in the third equation is equal to 0 dBi = φ010Gm/25 degrees.
+φ1 = φ010Gm/25 degrees, (value of φ when G(φ) in the third equation is equal to 0 dBi)

 Low noise receivers are not generally used on spacecraft to minimize the communication and tracking system size and weight.
 Powerful earth station transmitters are used to compensate for low spacecraft receiver sensitivity.
 Since most spacecraft antennas see an earth station transmitter against a background of 290 K (the temperature of the surface of the Earth), there are no advantages for receivers with much lower temperatures.
 These factors, coupled with cost, complexity, and reliability, determine the receiver noise temperature needed for a particular spacecraft.
 Typical operating noise temperatures for DRS receivers can be found in the tables of Rec.
-ITU-R SA.1414, Annex 1, and for deep-space SRS spacecraft receivers in Rec.
+ITU-R SA.1414 and for deep-space SRS spacecraft receivers in Rec.
 ITU-R SA.1014.
-Typical operating noise temperature of spacecraft receivers used for near-Earth missions and deep-space missions are shown in Tables 3 and 4.
+Typical operating noise temperature of spacecraft receivers used for near-Earth missions and deep-space missions are shown in Tables 1.3 and 1.4.

-TABLE 3
+TABLE 1.3